 Enhance Button: Apparently sophisticated enough to expand an image caught by a webcam reflected off of a person's eyeball.

-Even Evil Has Standards: Paddy Doyle doesn't like how the "new mob" handles business; he mentions how they would've never killed women and framed an innocent worker.
-Subverted on the former.
-Paddy Doyle killed Lt.
+Even Evil Has Standards: Paddy Doyle doesn't like how the "new mob" handles business; he mentions how in the old days they would never have killed women or framed an innocent worker.
+He can't always live up to his standards, however - he killed Lt.
 Cavanaugh's wife and two year old child twenty years or so ago.
+Though he didn't mean for them to die, he was targeting Cavanaugh.

 Everyone Knows Morse: That Maura, Jane and Korsak all know Morse code saves Maura and Jane's lives in "Dirty Little Secret".
 Trapped in a submerging car with a damaged mobile phone that can text symbols, Jane uses dots and dashes to text their coordinates (which Maura can recite) in Morse to Korsak.